CLARK (1932-2021) is best known as the author of the multi-award-winning

 You Hear Me at the Back?, The Petition, Kipling

 and In Pursuit of Eve.
-He has written over 20 television
+He wrote over 20 television

 plays and series, including Easy Go, Operation